RTEMS/rtems-docs/c-user/glossary.rst

         task.

     TLS
-        An acronym for Thread-Local Storage :cite:`Drepper:2013:TLS`.
+        This term is an acronym for Thread-Local Storage :cite:`Drepper:2013:TLS`.
         TLS is available in :term:`C11` and :term:`C++11`.
 The support for TLS depends on the CPU port :cite:`RTEMS:CPU`.

     TMCB
-        An acronym for :term:`Timer Control Block`.
+        This term is an acronym for :term:`Timer Control Block`.

     transient overload
         A temporary rise in system activity which may cause deadlines to be